Advance Directives and Powers of Attorney

 • Legal assistance to eligible veterans who are having problems with housing, utilities or other issues. family law issues.

-Please note: NLSA does not handle criminal matters, property disputes or malpractice issues.
+Please note: NLS does not handle criminal matters, property disputes or malpractice issues.

 Office of the Public Defender